 Since then much of America has debated and slowly begun to take seriously state nullification of Federal laws.
 Dear Federal Government: Go To Hell, an essay at the Tenth Amendment Center, cites this Rasmussen poll, 54% Say States Should Be Able To Opt Out of Federal Programs.

 So why is state nullification such a rarity?
 Well, it really isn’t, as the Jim Crow laws attest.
 Even after the Civil War, and after being garrisoned with Federal troops during Reconstruction, Southern States stubbornly passed laws stripping Blacks of their constitutionally guaranteed rights.
 What war could not accomplish and troops could not enforce, Blacks eventually did themselves.
 With nonviolent protests — civil disobedience — Blacks shamed Whites into recognizing their civil rights.

-- Therefore, even though their proposals drive Liberals into histrionics (a positive all by itself ), state nullification advocates have be taken seriously.
+- Therefore, even though their proposals drive Liberals into histrionics (a positive all by itself :grin: ), state nullification advocates have be taken seriously.
 Along that line, this blog has run an assortment of posts related to states rights.

 - Some have involved the proposal for a Repeal Amendment.
 See NOT A GOOD IDEA! and SPEAKER BILL HOWELL ON THE REPEAL AMENDMENT.